South Australia

 South Australia operates across metropolitan and regional councils, along with multiple state agencies depending on land type.
 Approval processes are generally clear, but turnaround times and requirements can vary by council and location context.

-Working with Councils & Agencies in South Australia
+Working with Councils in South Australia

 South Australia is a state where local knowledge and established relationships materially improve outcomes.
+While the overall filming environment is cooperative, councils and agencies operate independently and expectations, processes and turnaround times can vary significantly.

-Confirm land ownership and jurisdiction before locking locations
+• Confirm land ownership and jurisdiction early

 Agencies to Allow Extra Time For